-In order to be eligible, the dwelling unit must be in decent, safe and sanitary condition.
-This determination is made using HUD's Housing Quality Standards (HQS) and/or equivalent state or local standards approved by HUD.
-See Chapter 8 for a full discussion of the HQS standards, as well as the process for HQS inspection at initial lease-up.
+In order to be eligible, the dwelling unit must be in safe and habitable.
+This determination is made using National Standards for the Physical Inspection of Real Estate (NSPIRE) and/or equivalent state or local standards approved by HUD.
+See Chapter 8 for a full discussion of the NSPIRE standards, as well as the process for inspection at initial lease-up.